Earthstar/double-d/milestone2/milestone2.md

     __We have implemented login such that a user can log in to a page.
 We have not implemented differences in the header's appearance due to login.
 We have implemented path generation, with specified tags, distances, and walking/running.
 If you are logged in and have saved paths, you can view them, but it's a bit buggy.
 The UI is subject to change.
 Try logging in as Admin with password "password"!__

+    __We have not choosing where you start, or naming and deleting paths.__

 3. Are there any features you wanted to include in your MVP from Milestone 1 that are not complete?
 If so, which are they?

     __No, we have implemented our desired features.__